lord-executor/Ninject.Web.AspNetCore/README.md

 You can check the SampleApplication `Program.cs` for practical examples.

 ## Environment Variables
-The built-in ASP.NET Core IIS integration detection code is relying on OS detection and Windows specific kernel methods, there is a much cleaner way to do that.
+The built-in ASP.NET Core IIS integration detection code is relying on OS detection and Windows specific kernel methods, but there is a much cleaner way to do that.
 A mechanism that has been used to detect the runtime context of an application since the dawn of modern operating systems: **environment variables**.

-There already seems to be an environment variable defined by the IIS AspNetCore integration that makes this quite easy - although I cannot guarantee that this variable will always be available, but in my tests it has always been there.
+For .NET Core 2.2 there already seems to be an environment variable defined by the IIS AspNetCore integration that makes this quite easy:
 ```
 ASPNETCORE_HOSTINGSTARTUPASSEMBLIES = Microsoft.AspNetCore.Server.IISIntegration
 ```
+Unfortunately that only works for .NET Core 2.2 and the variable no longer exists with higher versions.
+I'm sure that you can pick an environment variable for other versions of .NET Core as well, but there does not seem to be anything _consistent_.

 If that is not _reliable_ enough, you can also simply introduce your own environment variable in the IIS configuration as described in https://www.andrecarlucci.com/en/setting-environment-variables-for-asp-net-core-when-publishing-on-iis/.
 The sample application checks for a `SERVER_HOSTING_MODEL` environment variable that contains the name of the hosting model to use - for the IIS in-process configuration this would simply be set to `IIS`.